 Along with the growth of the internet, customer service has taken on a new form.
-Gone are the days of relying solely on 800 numbers for help – now you can type a quick email or direct message to a company, and you’ve got assistance in a snap.
+Gone are the days of relying solely on 800 numbers for help – now you can type a quick email or DM to a company, and you’ve got assistance in a snap.
 In fact, nowadays 80% of consumers use social media to engage with businesses.
 With such a large percentage of people seeking customer service online, it only makes sense to give the people what they want!
 Here are 4 of our tips to get your online customer service at the top of its game.

 1. Be proactive with customer service and outreach.